ProfPAThomas/py-galaxies/docs/jb_pygal/developers/c-integration.rst

 * `Parameters`, i.e. quantities that are fixed throughout the run, are stored in C header files (.h files) and thus imported at compilation time.
 * `Variables` are all passed explicitly - there are no global variables within the C routines!
 * To begin with, I attempted to make explicit all function arguments.
 However, this got quite messy to read and, more importantly, the number of arguments depends upon the runtime options which then results in messier C code.
-For that reason, I have packaged up some of the time-stepping arguments within a ctypes structure, :code:`commons`.
+For that reason, I have packaged up some of the time-stepping arguments within a ctypes structure, :code:`variables`.
 * All C function arguments are therefore either:

   - a 1-D halo structured numpy array :code:`halo.props`;
   - a 1-D subhalo structured numpy array :code:`sub.props`;
-  - a galaxy structured numpy array :code:`gals.props`;
+  - a galaxy structured numpy array :code:`gals`;
-  - the :code:`commons` ctypes structure.
+  - the :code:`variables` ctypes structure.

 The following figure shows the basic outline of the code: